 Published May, 2016 in

 I’m not sure what it says about my work, but within a year I’ve had stories appear in the waining moments of three different publications: “Beyond Imagination,” “Saturday Night Reader” and now “Unbound Octavo.”
 I’d like to think it was because my writing was hard to top, rather than cause for the publications’ demise.
-Remnants of Unbound Octavo still remain.
-Alas, Volume Two, which would have included my story, will never see the digital dawn.
+Alas, Volume Two, which would have included my story, would never see the digital dawn.
 The good news is that they featured the story on their website, wrote me a check and the rights they paid for no longer apply.
 Please enjoy:

 by DL Shirey